-We may choose to raise additional capital in the future, depending on market conditions, strategic considerations and operational requirements.
-For example, we have issued and may continue to issue shares in our "at the market offering" program or other registered offerings under the 2019 Shelf Registration Statement, and we have issued shares pursuant to the First PIPE Financing and the Second PIPE Financing transactions entered into in December 2020 and September 2021.
-To the extent that additional capital is raised through the issuance of shares of common stock or other securities convertible into shares of common stock, our stockholders will be diluted.
-In addition, future issuances of our common stock or other equity securities (or securities convertible into our common stock or other equity securities), or the perception that such sales may occur, could adversely affect the trading price of our common stock and impair our ability to raise capital through future offerings of shares or other securities.
+We expect that significant additional capital may be needed in the future to continue our planned operations.
+To raise capital, we may sell common stock, convertible securities or other equity or debt securities in one or more transactions at prices and in a manner we determine from time to time.
+For example, we have issued and may continue to issue shares in our "at the market offering" program or other registered offerings, and we have issued shares in three private placement of public issuer's equity transactions.
+To the extent that additional capital is raised through the issuance of shares of common stock or other equity securities (or securities convertible into our common stock or other equity securities), or the perception that such sales may occur, could adversely affect the trading price of our common stock and impair our ability to raise capital through future offerings of shares or other securities.